Robert W. Gore: Executive role

 Gore became president and CEO of the company in 1976, replacing his father.
 The company retained its base in Newark, Delaware, but expanded worldwide.
 Ongoing work has developed Gore's initial ideas and resulted in four main areas of focus for the company: divisions for fabrics, medical, industrial, and electronic products.
 The organization's innovative managerial style has been a subject of study.

 In 2000, Gore stepped down as president, becoming chairman, a position he held until 2016.

 Personal life

 Gore married his second wife Sarah Louise "Sally" (née Ives) Coons in late 1977, which ended and he later married third wife Jane (née Arnold in 2012, who survived him in 2020.
-Chris Coons is a son from his marriage to Sally.
+Chris Coons is a stepson from his marriage to Sally.

 Gore died on September 17, 2020, in Earleville, Maryland.

 He was survived by three sons Scott, Tom, and Brian Gore, one daughter, Sharon Rubin, six stepchildren, 28 grandchildren, and 11 great-grandchildren.

 He has four siblings, including Susan Gore, who founded Wyoming Liberty Group in 2008.